ltrujello/Tikz-Python/docs/index.md

 # Why Tikz-Python

-With Tikz-Python, you write python code to obtain your desired raw TikZ code, and Python is much nicer than TeX.
+With Tikz-Python, you generate TikZ code by writing python code.
+And Python is much nicer than TeX.

 * Instead of spending a lot of time tediously writing messy, unreadable TikZ code to generate your desired figure, you can use TikZ-Python to quickly create your figure *as a Python script*.
 Your Python code will definitely be much